ranjeetkulkarni/CiboGenie/README.md

 # Cibo-Genie

-CiboGenie is a cutting-edge, AI-powered application that transforms traditional food analysis into an interactive, insightful experience.
-Whether you're a foodie, health-conscious individual, or professional in the food industry, CiboGenie provides structured and actionable breakdowns of food items, helping you make informed decisions about what you eat.
+CiboGenie is an AI-powered application designed to revolutionize food analysis.
+Whether you're a food enthusiast, health-conscious individual, or a professional in the food industry, CiboGenie provides interactive, actionable insights into food items.
+Using cutting-edge AI, CiboGenie analyzes food ingredients, recommends healthier substitutes, and helps you make informed decisions about what you eat.

-With integration to **Wikipedia**, **Google Search**, and advanced **AI models**, **CiboGenie** offers detailed insights on:
+With integrations to **Wikipedia**, **Google Search**, **SERP API**, **Groq API**, and advanced AI models, **CiboGenie** offers detailed insights on:

 - 🥗 **Food Ingredients**: In-depth analysis of food components.
 - ⚖️ **Safe Consumption Guidelines**: Ensures safe and healthy food consumption.